pramodsum/Player-Attack-2D-Unity-Tool-Prototype/README.md

 Usage
 =============
 This is just like any other script used in Unity where you can drag and drop it onto an object and the script will appear in that objects inspector.
+The methods shown below are public and can be called from other classes as well.

 Public Functions
 ================